-study full-time on campus.
-Please consider expenses such as visa and medical (predeparture) fees, general living expenses, establishment costs such as buying furniture, paying a rental bond and setting up electricity, gas and mobile phone accounts, as well as return airfares, and Overseas Student Health Cover (OSHC) when you plan vour budget.
+International students applying to study in Australia must have a student visa or an alternative visa that enables them to study full-time on campus.
+Please consider expenses such as visa and medical (predeparture) fees, general living expenses, establishment costs such as buying furniture, paying a rental bond and setting up electricity, gas and mobile phone accounts, as well as return airfares, and Overseas Student Health Cover (OSHC) when you plan your budget.